MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/enable-server.md

 ---
-title: BitLocker How to deploy on Windows Server
+title: Enable BitLocker on Windows Server
-description: This article for the IT professional explains how to deploy BitLocker and Windows Server ms.topic: conceptual ms.date: 11/08/2022
+description: Learn how to enable BitLocker on Windows Server ms.topic: conceptual ms.date: 11/08/2022
 ---

 # Enable BitLocker on Windows Server

-This article explains how to deploy BitLocker on Windows Server.
-For all Windows Server editions, BitLocker can be installed using Server Manager or Windows PowerShell cmdlets.
-BitLocker requires administrator privileges on the server on which it's to be installed.
+For all Windows Server editions, BitLocker is not installed by default, but it can be installed using Server Manager or Windows PowerShell cmdlets.
+This article explains how to enable BitLocker on Windows Server.

-## Installing BitLocker
+> [!NOTE]

-### To install BitLocker using server manager
+> To install BitLocker you must have administrator privileges.

+## Install BitLocker using Server Manager

 1. Open server manager by selecting the server manager icon or running `servermanager.exe`.
 1. Select **Manage** from the **Server Manager Navigation** bar and select **Add Roles and Features** to start the **Add Roles and Features Wizard.**